tasxatzial/search-engine-trec-fair-ranking-19/README.md

 ## Indexing

 Indexing took 2h:30m on a i9-9900k with 64GB DDR4 RAM and 1TB SSD (single thread).
 Both stemming and stopwords were enabled.
 235 partial indexes were created, these were then merged to create the final index.

-The total size of the final index was 40.2GB and maximum disk usage during the process was 56.2GB.

 ## Evaluation